[UPDATE June 2018: After a year’s hiatus, Helen has resumed ownership! The restaurant space has also been updated. So, no more mirrored glass walls.]

 We can attest, too, that Helen’s travels well.
 They don’t have delivery, but they do offer carryout.
 Helen will probably offer you a two-liter of some obscure soda when you come to pick it up.

 We visit Helen’s pretty regularly throughout the year, but it’s also become our traditional dinner stop on Christmas Day.
-Like many days, one of the staff plays the piano and sings Italian opera, but on Christmas we’ve heard him sing Christmas carols in Chinese, too.
+Like many days, Hele’s husband Paul (edit: who passed away in 2017) plays the piano and sings Italian opera, but on Christmas we’ve heard him sing Christmas carols in Chinese, too.
 Two years ago, we arrived to find him singing carols while, coincidentally, the TVs behind him showed the final scene from A Christmas Story, when Ralphie’s family visits the Chinese restaurant on Christmas Day.
 The charm is indicative of why we love Helen’s so much.